mahendrapaipuri/ceems/README.md

 metrics, RAPL energy, IPMI power consumption, emission factor and GPU to compute unit mapping.

-- `ceems_server`: This is a simple REST API server that exposes projects and compute units information of users by querying a SQLite3 DB.
+- `ceems_api_server`: This is a simple REST API server that exposes projects and compute units information of users by querying a SQLite3 DB.
 This server can be used as
 [JSON API DataSource](https://grafana.github.io/grafana-json-datasource/installation/) or [Infinity DataSource](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/)
 in Grafana to construct dashboards for users.
 The DB contain aggregate metrics of each compute unit along with aggregate metrics of each project.

+- `ceems_lb`: This is a basic load balancer meant to work with TSDB instances.

 Currently, only SLURM is supported as a resource manager.
 In future support for Openstack and Kubernetes will be added.